Electrical Conductivity (salinity) Werribee River

 - Once we have received this and approved the agreement, works can start

-- During the project, our Assets Officer will inspect regularly to check progress and that you are complying with specifications.
+- During the project, our Land Management Coordinator will inspect regularly to check progress and that you are complying with specifications.

 Part of the fee is a security deposit, which we will refund when the project is completed to the required standard and specifications.